drew1kun/ansible-role-rpi_network/README.md

 ------------

 One of the following OS (or deriviatives):
- - Debian
+ - Debian jessie (Raspbian, Minibian)
- - Raspbian
- - Minibian

 Role Variables
 --------------